Doctors Report Increase in Tic Disorders in Teens

 There's concern about a new trend that is baffling doctors and is possibly fueled by social media.

-Cook Children's Dr. Zelime Elibol, Director of the Children's Tourette Syndrome Clinic, says she's seen an increase in young teenage girls, with no history of a tic disorder, come to her clinic with uncontrollable physical and verbal tics.
+Dr. Zelime Elibol, director of the Children's Tourette Syndrome Clinic at Cook Children's Medical Center in Fort Worth, said she's seen an increase in young teenage girls with no history of a tic disorder coming to her clinic with uncontrollable physical and verbal tics.

-It's a real functional tic disorder, but it's not Tourette's Syndrome, a neurological movement disorder that typically affects more boys than girls and starts at a young age.
+It's a real functional tic disorder, but it's not Tourette Syndrome, which is a neurological movement disorder that typically affects more boys than girls and starts at a young age.

-"Teenage girls that we're seeing are having really severe tic attacks that involve the entire body," says Dr. Elibol.
+"Teenage girls that we're seeing are having really severe tic attacks that involve the entire body," said Elibol.

 Local